1Zpresso K-Ultra: Grind Settings for Every Brew Method

 Pro tip

 Not sure where to start?
-66 clicks, medium water temp, 2 minutes steep.
+0.7.1, medium water temp, 2 minutes steep.
 Adjust from there.

 Chemex

 The Chemex filter is thicker than a V60 filter, so it absorbs more oils and slows the brew down.
-You need to grind a bit coarser to compensate.
+You need to grind a bit coarser to compensate: on the K-Ultra that's near the top of the dial.

 French Press

 Coarse grind.
-The metal mesh filter lets fine particles through, and those particles keep extracting while you drink.
-Grind too fine and you end up with a muddy, over-extracted cup.
+The metal mesh lets fine particles through, and those keep extracting while you drink.
+On the K-Ultra, French Press sits right at the top of its range.

 Pro tip

-A washed light roast in a French Press can work well at a slightly finer grind (94–99 clicks) and a shorter steep (3:00).
+A washed light roast in a French Press can work well slightly finer (around 0.9.5) with a shorter steep (3:00).
 The mesh lets enough body through to complement the brightness.
 Worth a try.

 Espresso

-1Zpresso markets the K-Ultra as all-round, and it technically covers the espresso range (24–34 clicks).
+1Zpresso markets the K-Ultra as all-round, and it technically covers the espresso range (about 0.2.6–0.5.6).
 But the K Burr geometry is tuned for filter extractions, not for the pressure of espresso.
-The 9.3-micron-per-click resolution is enough for fine adjustments.
-Even so, some prefer dedicated espresso grinders to maximize control in that narrow range, like the J-Max (8.8 μm/click) or the J-Ultra (2.7 μm/click).
+The resolution is fine enough for small adjustments.
+Even so, some prefer dedicated espresso grinders to maximize control in that narrow range, like the J-Max or the J-Ultra.

 If you pull the occasional shot at home, the K-Ultra holds up well.
 If espresso is your main method, look at the J-Ultra or J-Max from the same brand.